 Repetition, repetition, repetition: We started each training reviewing why good communication was important, what PITCH meant practically.
 Then we framed the big-picture perspective to show that optimizing communication could benefit the individual employees, their colleagues, and the company at-large.
 Each training reviewed the previous module before moving on to the next, so the lessons built upon one another.

-Through the PITCH Certification Program, we took all 353 global employees through a 4-module curriculum, graduating 35% of the students from the full course.
+Through the PITCH Certification Program in Trax Technologies, the Cheif Talent Officer and I took all 353 global employees through a 4-module curriculum, graduating 35% of the students from the full course.
 This lead to an increase in customer retention and satisfaction from the improved communication of our support, account management and technology teams.
 In addition, our PITCH program was rolled out as a part of the proposal that helped secure an $8 million investment in outside capital.